Criminal Intelligence Service Austria at a glance

 Crime Prevention

-Solving crimes and holding offenders accountable are the key tasks of the criminal police.
+Solving crimes and holding offenders accountable are the key tasks of the criminal policing.
 However, a more sustainable solution is to predict and prevent offences.
 Therefore, crime prevention is a priority of Criminal Intelligence Service Austria.
 In line with the motto ”prevention matters to all of us“, a cooperation with the economy, governmental and non-governmental institutions as well as communities is being established and projects and campaigns are being initiated.
 Practised crime prevention means that you have to be in touch with people, listen closely to them and work together to reach solutions.
 1,200 crime prevention officers are trained for this task in line with a training plan provided by Criminal Intelligence Service Austria.

 Back to Overview